-CORCT-110 - Standards and Training for Units: 0.5 Corrections
+CORCT-110 - Standards and Training for Corrections

-This course fulfills the California State Board of Corrections annual training requirement for eligible staff to remain current and to upgrade job knowledge and skills.
-Content reflects advisory board, state standards, and agency education and training objectives for probation officers, adult institutions, and juvenile institutions staff.
+This course fulfills the California State Board of Corrections annual training requirements for eligible staff to remain current and to upgrade knowledge and skills.
+Content reflects advisory board, state standards and agency education and training objectives for probation officers, adult and juvenile institution staff.